morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Update: I was able to purchase a new Netgear A9000 WiFi 7 USB adapter based on the mt7925 chip on 07-07-25.
 I will be testing and reporting at the following location: https://github.com/morrownr/USB-WiFi/issues/630 This adapter may or may not stay in this list depending on how testing and reports go.

+Important: The Netgear A9000 uses a device ID (VID/PID) that is scheduled to go into Linux kernel 6.18.
+This adapter may not be plug and play on earlier kernels.
+There is a way to tell your Linux system about the device ID (VID/PID):

+Hotplug automation using udev.

+Open a terminal: Ctrl + Alt + T

+Create a file called /etc/udev/rules.d/90-usb-0846:9072-mt7925u.rules

+sudo nano /etc/udev/rules.d/90-usb-0846:9072-mt7925u.rules

+Note: you can change nano to the text editor of your choice in the above command.

+Copy the below lines and paste them into the above file that you are creating:

+ACTION=="add", \
+	SUBSYSTEM=="usb", \
+	ENV{ID_VENDOR_ID}=="0846", \
+	ENV{ID_MODEL_ID}=="9072", \
+	RUN+="/usr/sbin/modprobe mt7925u", \
+	RUN+="/bin/sh -c 'echo 0846 9072 > /sys/bus/usb/drivers/mt7925u/new_id'"

+Save file: Ctrl + O, Ctrl + X

+Reboot

 -----

 ### AXE3000 - USB3.0 - 2.4 GHz, 5 GHz and 6 GHz (WiFi 6E)